PiotrKalachyn/resolve-to-use-resolvers/src/Resolve-To-Use-Resolvers.md

 A side benefit of the data-first attitude is that you minimize situations when you really need to veil the whole screen with a modal tinted layer and a spinner to prevent the user from clicking controls that are still waiting for data.
 In the sample application here I only use non-modal spinners that hover in a corner of the screen, leaving the user full freedom to click around.

+## When do we not want to use resolvers?

 Now that we have already bought in the idea, let's sober up a little and consider potential drawbacks.

 One limitation of resolvers is that they are assigned to nodes of the routing tree, while some components may not be “routed” but instead included via a parent components template.
 So resolvers simply cannot be used everywhere in a natural way.